Undivided Resources

 Featured image

-Special needs trusts are designed to allow families to create a detailed plan for their child’s future, while also making sure he or she remains eligible for social services as they get older.
+Special needs trusts are designed to allow families to create a detailed plan for their child’s future, while also making sure their child remains eligible for social services as they get older.
 Here, we’ll discuss the hows and whys of creating a trust and what to consider when naming a guardian and a trustee.
 We’ll also break down the available options for creating a special needs trust on a limited budget.

 Let’s start by looking at the differences between a special needs trust and an ABLE account.